Classification of relics

 Third class relics:

-Third-class relics are the only form of relics the Church allows for sale.
-A third-class relic is any object, new or old, which has been in contact with the remains of a saint, or which has been pressed against his tomb or reliquary; in other words, a first-class relic.
-These may be burial linens used at their funeral, the earth in which they were buried, the remains of their coffin, or more recent objects such as linens, pendants or mantillas, which have been blessed by God when placed against the first class relic.
+Third class relics are the only form of relics that the Church allows for sale.
+A third class relic is any object, new or old, which has been in contact with the remains of a saint, or which has been pressed against his tomb or reliquary; in other words, a first-class relic.
+These may include burial linens used at their funerals, the earth in which they were buried, the remains of their coffin, or more recent objects such as linens, pendants or mantillas, which were blessed by God when placed against the first class relic.

 Fourth class relics:

-The debate over fourth-class relics comes from the inclusion of pieces of the saint's tombstone, if there was one, and objects that were pressed or rubbed on second-class relics.
-Some Catholics reject these relics outright as true relics, others consider them third class.
+The debate over fourth-class relics comes from the inclusion of pieces of the saint's tombstone, if there was one, and objects that were pressed or rubbed onto second-class relics.
+Some Catholics outright reject these relics as real relics, others consider them third class.